samuraijane/dc-builders/week13/1-tuesday/README.md

 2. `touch .bash_profile`
 3. `vi .bash_profile`
 4. Press `i` to enter _insert_ mode
-5. Paste the code below, replacing the variables unique to your computer
+5. Paste the code below.
+If you are looking at this at some point in the future, the **12** you see below is the version number so it will change over time and you will need to correct it to the version you are using.
 ```
-tbd
+PATH=$PATH:/usr/lib/postgresql/12/bin/
+export PATH
 ```
 6. When you are done, press `esc` to exit _insert_ mode
 7. Press `:`, followed by `wq` and then press `return` or `enter` depending on your keyboard